Allotropes of carbon: Nanobuds

+Nanolattices

 Schwarzites

 Schwarzites are negatively curved carbon surfaces originally proposed by decorating triply periodic minimal surfaces with carbon atoms.
 The geometric topology of the structure is determined by the presence of ring defects, such as heptagons and octagons, to graphene's hexagonal lattice.

 (Negative curvature bends surfaces outwards like a saddle rather than bending inwards like a sphere.)

 Recent work has proposed zeolite-templated carbons (ZTCs) may be schwarzites.
 The name, ZTC, derives from their origin inside the pores of zeolites, crystalline silicon dioxide minerals.
 A vapor of carbon-containing molecules is injected into the zeolite, where the carbon gathers on the pores' walls, creating the negative curve.
 Dissolving the zeolite leaves the carbon.
 A team generated structures by decorating the pores of a zeolite with carbon through a Monte Carlo method.
 Some of the resulting models resemble schwarzite-like structures.

 Glassy carbon

 Glassy carbon or vitreous carbon is a class of non-graphitizing carbon widely used as an electrode material in electrochemistry, as well as for high-temperature crucibles and as a component of some prosthetic devices.

 It was first produced by Bernard Redfern in the mid-1950s at the laboratories of The Carborundum Company, Manchester, UK.
 He had set out to develop a polymer matrix to mirror a diamond structure and discovered a resole (phenolic) resin that would, with special preparation, set without a catalyst.
-Using this resin the first glassy carbon was produced.
+Using this resin, the first glassy carbon was produced.

 The preparation of glassy carbon involves subjecting the organic precursors to a series of heat treatments at temperatures up to 3000 °C. Unlike many non-graphitizing carbons, they are impermeable to gases and are chemically extremely inert, especially those prepared at very high temperatures.
 It has been demonstrated that the rates of oxidation of certain glassy carbons in oxygen, carbon dioxide or water vapor are lower than those of any other carbon.
 They are also highly resistant to attack by acids.
 Thus, while normal graphite is reduced to a powder by a mixture of concentrated sulfuric and nitric acids at room temperature, glassy carbon is unaffected by such treatment, even after several months.